Home Burglary - Are you at risk?

 A home burglary can be a terrifying experience.
-It can destroy your sense of safety within your own home and make you feel violated.
-Worse still, if you are home during a robbery the lives of you and your family could be at great risk!
+It can destroy your sense of safety within your own home and leave you feeling violated.
+Worse still, if you are home during a robbery the lives of you and your family could be at risk!

 Unfortunately, with Perth’s ever increasing population, an ongoing drug epidemic and a tough economy home burglaries and invasions are a very real threat.

-By avoiding these all too common home security mistakes you can reduce your chances that a burglar will choose your home in favour of an easier target.
+By becoming more aware and avoiding these all too common home security mistakes you can reduce the chances of your home being targeted.

 Especially under the front door mat!
-Any would be thief knows there’s a good chance a key may be hidden by the front door.
+Any intruder knows there’s a good chance a key may be hidden by the front door.
 So if you do need to leave a key outside make sure it is well concealed and not hidden in obvious places like under the mat, plant pots, rocks or ornaments.
 Better still give a spare key to a trusted neighbour.

 Be careful not to leave a ladder outside where a burglar can use it to gain access to upstairs windows or your roof.
 Similarly do not leave tools that can be used to force entry into your home lying around within easy reach.
 Always make sure they are kept away inside a locked shed or garage.

 It is common to see a ‘Beware of Dog’ sign on a garden fence or wall and although this may serve as a warning, today’s desperate thief is not deterred by the knowledge or barking of a dog on your property.
 If they want to gain access to your home they will find a way past them which may unfortunately result in injury to your pet.